Mayankkatheriya/Mct_4/Namisha_Payment-integration/README.md

 ![image](https://github.com/Mayankkatheriya/Mct_4/assets/126158413/324d3c43-49e9-407c-9d2f-8f5175d01f6b)

 - **Notification for already item in cart:** When a user clicks again on the same item in the cart, a yellow notification bar (`#added`) appears at the top with alert sound,

+  - **Notification for cart cleared:** When products cleared from the cart, a blue notification bar (`#added`) appears at the top, providing a   clear indication to the user.

 ![image](https://github.com/Mayankkatheriya/Mct_4/assets/126158413/ffbf0554-c945-4635-baed-cc7b0a6b639e)

 - **Razorpay Integration:** Secure payments are facilitated through the integration of the Razorpay API.
 The `handlePayment` function uses Razorpay to handle the payment process when a user clicks the "Buy Now" button.